A Cut Above the Rest!

 Copper & Cask Toasted Barrel Bourbon

 Every so often Copper & Cask releases some fun experiments, and we have snagged one of their rare toasted barrels!
-This Bourbon (60% Corn,36% Rye, 4% Malted Barley) was distilled in Indiana, aged in Kentucky for 5 years and 10 months, and then finished in a toasted oak barrel for 8 weeks .
+This Bourbon (60% Corn,36% Rye, 4% Malted Barley) was distilled in Indiana, aged in Kentucky for 5 years and 10 months, and then finished for 8 weeks in a 59 gallon virgin toasted oak barrel from Independent Staves that’s usually reserved for wine making.
 The Bourbon retains the bing cherry notes that our C&C picks have become known for, while the toasted barrel comes through with an aroma of cherrywood and woodsy cinnamon stick.
 The finish is mild and dry clove and allspice notes.

 Copper & Cask Bourbon #2